 What Does “Equitable Distribution” Mean?

 If you are beginning the divorce process in the state of Florida, you certainly have questions about how the division of assets and liabilities from your marriage will be handled.
 Florida operates under the laws of “equitable distribution” as the way that spouses divide their property and debts in a divorce.
 Equitable distribution means “fair” division, but does not necessarily mean “equal” division.
 While it may be possible for the parties involved in the divorce to come to a mutually-acceptable agreement about how assets and liabilities will be divided, in many cases, when an agreement can’t be reached, a judge will step in.
 Unfortunately, this often results in one or both of the parties being very dissatisfied.
-If you are concerned about the financial outcome of your divorce, you should immediately consult a family law attorney from In Law We Trust, P.A.
+If you are concerned about the financial outcome of your divorce, you should immediately consult a family law attorney from In Law We Trust Divorce and Family Lawyers

 The Difference Between Marital and Non-Marital Property